MegaRedHand/network-simulator/README.md

 - **Play/Pause**: Start or stop the packet flow on the network.
 - **Undo/Redo**: Undo or redo the last action in case you made a mistake.
-- **Packet Speed Wheel**: Change the speed of the packets on the network.
-This is a slider that sets a multiplier to the speed of the packets.
-The default value is 1, which means that the packets will be sent at normal speed.
-You can set it up to 0.5 to slow down the packets or up to 4 to speed them up.
+- **Simulation Speed Slider**: Changes the speed of the simulation.
+This is a slider that sets a multiplier to the passage of time inside the simulation, which affects packet and program speed, among other things.
+The default value is 1, which means everything will happen at normal speed.
+You can set it up to 0.5 to slow it down or up to 4 to speed it up.
 - **Layer Dropdown**: Change the layer of the network.
 When selecting a new layer, the network and the simulator functionalities will change as well.
 Setting a new layer may change:

   - The devices that can be added to the network.